aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-images/_index.md

 ---

-**How to add or delete images in PDF?** You will receive an answer to the most popular question about pictures in PDF with Aspose.PDF.
+**How to add or delete images in PDF?** You will receive an answer to the most popular question about pictures in PDF with Aspose.PDF for Node.js via C++.

 You are able to do the following: